The-going/evlproject/content/faq/_index.md

 ### Where should the discussion on EVL take place?

-You can register at the [EVL mailing list](https://evenless.org/mailman/listinfo/evl/) to discuss EVL-related topics including Dovetail and the real-time EVL core.
+You can register on the [EVL mailing list](https://evenless.org/mailman/listinfo/evl/) to discuss EVL-related topics including Dovetail and the real-time EVL core.